mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 ### M

-The way station is also a major training centre, with Scout Service recruits receiving orientation and specialist training packages, and some personnel return later in their careers as instructors or to retrain for a new role.
+The way station is also a major training center, with Scout Service recruits receiving orientation and specialist training packages, and some personnel return later in their careers as instructors or to retrain for a new role.
 The installation’s information-collation facility is one of the main intelligence hubs in the region behind the claw, receiving a steady stream of couriers and processing their raw data.
 Once analysed, reports are disseminated wherever needed

 - routine census and survey data goes into the public